 - Be willing to engage in community outreach events with the public;

-- Not have a pending complaint against the Minneapolis Police Department or have filed a complaint within the past five years;
+- Not have a pending complaint against the Minneapolis Police Department;

 - Conduct themselves with integrity and maturity when dealing with emotionally charged matters;

 - Show a strong commitment to community service;

 - Have the ability to communicate with people of all levels of education and backgrounds;

 - Be willing to work with the Minneapolis Police Department when reviewing practice and procedures; and

 - Be able to complete training regarding police use of force, the Minnesota Government Data Practices Act, Open Meeting Laws, and the Minnesota Public Employee Labor Relations Act.